JustART3MIS/ADVENT-OF-CODE-2023-ENGLISH/README.md

 Why make it complicated when you can make it simple ? :)

-My IDE is  **Visual Studio Code**.

 **------------------------------------------------**

+- My IDE is  **[Visual Studio Code](https://code.visualstudio.com/download)**, wich I consider useful for new programmers since it has highlights and color schemes that are easily understandable and help a lot understanding a language's syntax, especially Python.

+- If you're stuck somewhere in your code, not finding where is the problem, I suggest that you start to use **[Python Tutor](https://pythontutor.com/visualize.html#mode=edit)** wich executes a code line by line and graphically shows you what it does.

+**------------------------------------------------**

-I'd like to give my thanks to @kewanfr for giving me the idea of making a GitHub Project out of it.
+<3 | I'd like to give my thanks to @kewanfr for giving me the idea of making a GitHub Project out of it.